 The second most important concept is that the job of the warm air in an oven (remember, your covered grill or smoker is really just an oven) is to raise the temperature of the meat by warming the outside.
 That warmth is slowly transmitted towards the center like a bucket brigade on all sides, and how long it takes the buckets of heat to reach the center depends on how much warm air there is, what temp it is, how thick the meat is, how cold the meat is, and from which direction the heat is coming.

 Let's look at an example.
 Let's say you want to cook three pork butts for pulled pork, each 8 pounds at 225°F, my favorite temp for butts.
 When you put a cold hunk of meat in a preheated oven, the air temp in the space will drop a bit.
 How much depends on how much air is in there.
 In a large smoker, the drop will be barely noticeable.
 In a small unit, it might be 10°F or more.
 Heck, just opening the door knocks you back quite a bit.
 So you need to get the temp back up to target.
 On a charcoal grill, you open the intake vent a bit.
-On a gasser, twist the knob to the right.
+On a gasser, twist the knob.
 A thermostatically controlled pellet cooker will adjust itself.